marcwrobel/functional-programming-jargon-fr/readme.md

 greet() // "Hi, Brianne"
 ```

-The above example's output is based on data stored outside of the function...
+The above example's output is based on data stored outside the function...

 ```js
 let greeting